lsst-dm/dmtn-021/index.md

 ## 3.3.
 Application to real data.

-We have implemented and tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
+We have implemented and tested the proposed decorrelation method in the LSST software stack as a new `lsst.pipe.base.Task` subclass called `lsst.ip.diffim.DecorrelateALKernelTask`, and applied it to real data obtained from DECam.
 For this image differencing experiment, we used the standard [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) procedure with a spatially-varying PSF matching kernel (default configuration parameters).
-This computation may be turned on by setting the option `doDecorrelation=True` in the `imageDifference.py` command-line task in `pipe_tasks`.
-The decorrelation code itself resides in `ip_diffim`.
+The decorrelation computation may be turned on by setting the option `doDecorrelation=True` for the `imageDifference.py` command-line task.
 In [Figure 7](#figure-7) we show subimages of two astrometrically aligned input exposures, the PSF-matched template image, and the decorrelated image difference.

 ![](_static/img8.png)